jackupdyke/Pair-Exercise-3/10_Review_Day/exercise/README.md

-# Week 2 Review: National Park Campsite (Part 2)
+# Week 6 Review: National Park Campsite

-In this exercise, you'll continue working with the National Park Campsite Reservation database.
-You'll now create DAO methods and integration tests.
+In this exercise, you'll be working with the National Park Campsite Reservation database.
+You'll create DAO methods and integration tests.

 ## Step One: Getting started